criblio/cribl-control-plane-sdk-go/examples/README.md

 ## Prerequisites

 - Go 1.22 or higher
-- Access to a Cribl instance (cloud or on-premises)
+- Access to a Cribl instance (cloud or on-prem)

 ## Setup